chensun96/Browser-Fingerprint-Randomization/README.md

 experiment_Init.py is a python script to train personas (through browsing websites), and collect advertisements.

-weblist.json contains websites will be visited to train personas. testlist.json contains websites will be used to collect advertisements.
+weblist.json contains websites were visited to train personas. testlist.json contains websites were used to collect advertisements.

 Spoof folder includes files had been revised in google chrome to prevent stateless tracking.
-Geolocation, user agent, screen resolution, hardware concurrency, and device memory are browser fingerprint indentifers we focused.
+Geolocation, user agent, screen resolution, hardware concurrency, and device memory were browser fingerprint indentifers we focused on.